-Although the resort has grown over the last twenty years — it now stretches along the whole 6 kilometers of golden sandy beaches — the town has been saved from the high-rise buildings that blight so many other destinations due to the strict planning restrictions.
+Although the resort has grown over the last twenty years — it now stretches along the whole 6 kilometres of golden sandy beaches — the town has been saved from the high-rise buildings that blight so many other destinations due to the strict planning restrictions.

-If sun and sea are your things, then the 6 kilometer stretch of golden beaches — washed by the waters of the Atlantic — should be enough to tempt you.
+If sun and sea are your things, then the 6 kilometre stretch of golden beaches — washed by the waters of the Atlantic — should be enough to tempt you.
 All of the beaches fly the Blue Flag — awarded by the EEC — for cleanliness and lack of contamination.
 The surrounding waters are considered to be some of the most tranquil in the Canary Islands; they are excellent for Swimming and other water sports if you wish.

-There are a number of diving schools and windsurfing centers in Puerto del Carmen, if you fancy taking up one of these exhilarating sports then get yourself down to one of the excursion shops, they will be more than happy o assist you.
+There are a number of diving schools and windsurfing centres in Puerto del Carmen, if you fancy taking up one of these exhilarating sports then get yourself down to one of the excursion shops, they will be more than happy o assist you.

 For the more energetic amongst you; swimming, cycling, and running are also very popular, with various bike hire shops along the main beach promenade.
 The Lanzarote IronMan triathlon, which is a major international athletics event, starts and finishes on the Avenida de Las Playas, lending an air of excitement to the resort every May / June.